TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.batchbatchaccounts/poolserverpools-fairfax.md

   },
   "ingestionClientIdentities": [],
   "recommendationTimeToLive": 86400,
-  "version": 1.0,
+  "version": 2.0,
   "learnMoreLink": "https://aka.ms/batch_deprecatedcomponent_learnmore",
-  "description": "Delete and recreate your pool for improved stability and performance.", "longDescription": "Your pool is using a deprecated internal component.
+  "description": "Delete and recreate your pool to remove a deprecated internal component", "longDescription": "Your pool is using a deprecated internal component.
 Please delete and recreate your pool for improved stability and performance.", "potentialBenefits": "Improved stability and performance", "actions": [